 What Laravel integration actually means

-Laravel integration is the work of connecting a Laravel application to a system it does not own.
+Laravel integration is the work of connecting a Laravel application to a system it doesn't own.
 That system can be a payment processor (Stripe, Adyen), a CRM (HubSpot, Salesforce), an ERP (NetSuite, SAP), a shipping carrier (UPS, FedEx), an accounting tool (QuickBooks), or a legacy internal API someone wrote eight years ago and never documented.

-- Data mapping.
-The external system uses different field names and formats than you do.
+- Data mapping — the external system uses different field names and formats than you do.

-- Sync logic.
-Push, pull, or two-way, with conflict resolution.
+- Sync logic — push, pull, or two-way, with conflict resolution.

-- Error handling.
-What happens when the other side is down, rate-limited, or returns garbage.
+- Error handling — what happens when the other side is down, rate-limited, or returns garbage.

-- Webhooks.
-Receiving events from the other system, usually with retries and signature verification.
+- Webhooks — receiving events from the other system, usually with retries and signature verification.

-- Observability.
-Logging, monitoring, and alerts so you know when the integration breaks.
+- Observability — logging, monitoring, and alerts so you know when the integration breaks.

 Cost breakdown by complexity